hectorvent/emaily/README.md

 > Corrently under development.

-It will be an email dispatcher microservice, that will handle email tamplates, attachments, and filters.
+It will be an email dispatcher microservice, this will handle email tamplates, manage attachments, and filters.

 Ways to send an email :